Toxic Synovitis of the Hip in Children

 - X-ray: This is a picture of your child's hip.
 A hip x-ray may show signs of infection or other problems.

-- Ultrasound: This is a test that helps caregivers see inside your child's body.
-Sound waves are used to show pictures of his hips on a TV-like screen.
-Caregivers may use the ultrasound to help find and remove fluid from the hip joint.
+- Ultrasound: This is a test that helps healthcare providers see inside your child's body.
+Sound waves are used to show pictures of his or her hips on a TV-like screen.
+Healthcare providers may use the ultrasound to help find and remove fluid from the hip joint.

 - Bone scan: During this test, pictures are taken of your child's bones.
 Your child is given a small, safe amount of radioactive dye in an IV.
-Caregivers can look at the pictures for broken bones, infection, or problems in the bones.
+Healthcare providers can look at the pictures for broken bones, infection, or problems in the bones.

 How is toxic synovitis of the hip treated?

 Toxic synovitis may go away on its own within 1 to 3 weeks.
 Rest and limited leg movement may help your child improve more quickly.
-He may also be told to keep weight off his leg until his pain is reduced.
+Your child may also be told to keep weight off his or her leg until pain is reduced.
 Your child may also need the following:

 - Acetaminophen: This medicine is available without a doctor's order.
 It may decrease your child's pain and fever.
 Ask how much medicine your child needs and how often to give it.